 12. D.O.L. doesn’t teach the whys and hows of grammar and mechanics.
 Math teachers do not just teach the process of long division; they also teach the concepts behind the process, using examples, manipulatives, etc. to provide the “deep thinking” that students need.
 Students need to know why commas set apart appositives, for example.
 Students need to know how position of word choice affects meaning, for example.

 13. D.O.L. isolates writing instruction from student writing.
-Students are invested in their own writing, not in that of pre-packaged print shown on the overhead, LCD projector, or SMART board®.
+Students are invested in their own writing, not in that of pre-packaged print shown on the LCD projector, or SMART board®.
 Relevance and personal connection motivates student buy-in.
 “If the students care about their writing, are writing for a specific audience, and understand that “the importance of editing (and spelling conventionally) is to make their message clear and easy to read for their audience – or reader, they take this job seriously and work hard at making their writing clear (Regie Routman).”

 14. D.O.L. does not provide enough practice.
 One isolated error correction does not teach to mastery.
 Good teaching involves instruction and immediate guided practice, followed by independent practice with teacher feedback.
 D.O.L. is throw-it-all-against-the-wall-and-hope-some-of-it-sticks instruction, not the targeted practice that students need to learn and retain the grammatical and mechanical concepts.

 15. D.O.L. is boring.
 Ask students.
 They almost universally characterize D.O.L. as “repetitive, irrelevant, unhelpful, and a waste of time.”

 16. D.O.L. has little research base to indicate that it works.
 Why use what does not work, when workable, effective alternatives are available for effective instruction in grammar and mechanics?